eurekahealth/EurekaMD/README.md

 ### Calculate USMLE Accuracy

-The final script evaluates the accuracy of EurekaPrompt on the USMLE test set, using the reasoning paths selected by the previous script as the paths to use for the few-shot learning.
+The final script evaluates the accuracy of EurekaMD on the USMLE test set, using the reasoning paths selected by the previous script as the paths to use for the few-shot learning.
 The questions evaluated are those in the [MedQA 4-options dataset](https://huggingface.co/datasets/GBaker/MedQA-USMLE-4-options).

 #### To Run